solidi/learning-notes/interviews/career-tips.md

 ### What are your current career objectives?
 - Continue a path on management, building generative engineering teams.
+    - Building engineering leaders

 ### What’s your number one non-technical skill?
 - My sense of humor and playfulness with engineering humor.
 Understanding how to speak to an engineer.
     - xkcd, etc.
+    - build respect effectively because the language is spoken.

 ### How do you keep your own career energized?
-- Focus on hobbies
+- Focus on family hobbies
 - Proritize and execute
 - Look to something that is interesting. "adjcent possible" - Stuart Kauffman

 ### What do you do away from technology?
 - My family, motorcycle and plastic modeling.
     - Tutoring my daughter
-    - Building things
+    - Building things (tangibles)
+- Quick story about my daugther and her on the management call.
+    - proud

 ## FINAL CAREER TIP
 - Ask for feedback; learn from others.